Interacting quasiperiodic spin chains in the prethermal regime: Origin of the NEE behavior

 It is also apparent that thermalization in the toy NEE model has more structure than apparent from the distribution of resonances \(\rho_{\mathrm{res}}(w)\) obtained from the Jacobi algorithm.
 Some operators spread much more slowly than others, which is information not resolved by the distribution \(\rho_{\mathrm{res}}(w)\).
 While many-body resonances may play a role in the melting of the almost-conserved quantities of the NEE toy model, this process must be distinguished from the much more rapid spread of other operators.

 Now we return to the GPD model.
-Although formally there is no rigorous definition of what constitutes a ``deep well'', we can still compare scales with our toy model based on the visual appearance of the GPD potential.
+The deep well structure happens when the parameter $\alpha$ is close to $-1$ (in our study and the previous numerical evidence~\cite{Li2015a,Hsu2018_PRL,Tu2023b} for the NEE regime in the interacting GPD model, the value $-0.8$ is used, which is close enough), as the sites with $\cos(2\pi\varphi j+\phi)\approx 1$ cause the denominator of Eq.~(\ref{eq:GPD}) to be close to zero.
+Although there is no canonical choice of how close the cosine term is to one for the site $j$ to be considered as deep, we can still compare with our toy model based on the visual appearance.
 In the range of disorder strengths used in our numerical calculations, we estimate $\Delta\sim 1.3$, $\mathcal{W}\sim 0.4$, and $N\sim 5$ (see Fig.~\ref{fig:randw}).
 Also, we have $J=0.5$ and $U=1$ by Jordan-Wigner transformation.
 We see that the assumption that the detuning of the deep well is compensated by the interaction is indeed satisfied.
 If we use the perturbative formulae above, we get the inter-supersite hopping strength to be $\sim 0.2$ and the inter-supersite interaction strength to be $\sim 1$, indicating the rates of particle hopping and interaction are separated by a factor of \(\sim 5\), lending support to our proposed mechanism for the NEE behavior.
 Although perturbation theory may not work well for these parameters, since the energy scales are all roughly at the same order of magnitude, we propose that the essential feature caught by our perturbative toy model is responsible for the observed NEE regime of the interacting GPD model.